hexops/zigmonthly.org/content/letters/2021/august.md

 # Announcing zigmonthly.org

 Today, I am launching zigmonthly.org: a once-a-month publication where I curate all things Zig that I’ve seen since the past month from the Zig Discord channels, <a href="https://zig.news">zig.news</a>, Twitter, Reddit, etc. and do my best to come up with a nice showcase. <a href="/about">Learn more</a>

-# DRAFT

-If you're reading this, please don't share this page broadly yet :)

-I'm looking for feedback about this approach to Zig monthly - what do you think?
-What can I improve?
-Let me know on the Zig SHOWTIME Discord in #main :)

 # Zig cross compiling to iOS?
 Yes please!